How State Courts Contract for Online Legal Information

 In many states, including some of its largest, viewing the judicial system as a whole is difficult because of how the trial courts are funded and administered.
 A common pattern places responsibility for general jurisdiction trial court costs on the county or counties they serve.
 Over the last century, numbers of states have moved away from this structure, creating "unified court systems."
 In their most complete form, unified court systems centralize administration and fiscal responsibility for all courts, trial and appellate, at the state level.
 Municipal courts of limited jurisdiction continue to operate on their own, but the trial courts with general jurisdiction over civil and criminal matters are completely funded by the state.
 Unification or consolidation of the judiciary has often progressed in stages, however, with the state first taking on salaries while leaving facilities and support costs to be borne by local units of government.

-These structural differences have had a profound effect on how state courts have responded to the transformation of the legal information industry that has taken place over the past decade and a half.
+These structural differences have had a profound effect on how state courts have responded to the transformation of the legal information industry that has taken place over the past two decades.
 Digital sources have displaced law books in the work of lawyers and judges.
 A succession of acquisitions and mergers produced two dominant online legal information services, Westlaw and Lexis, and soaring prices for the remaining print materials.
 While Lexis and Westlaw face competition, particularly in the the small firm segment of the legal profession, none of their competitors offer collections of the depth and breadth of the big two.
 It is fair to say that today access to the basic law collection of one of these two services has replaced proximity to a print law library as a court requirement.
-And for many courts these digital libraries furnish depth and breadth they never able to afford in print.
+And for many courts these digital libraries furnish depth and breadth they never were able to afford in print.

 By virtue of having a unified structure or in some cases as the result of a state initiative focused on this particular area of trial court support, numerous states now assure access to the comprehensive online legal information offered by Westlaw or Lexis for all state courts and judges.
 In others, however, trial courts must make their own arrangements, if they can, using such county or district funds as are available.
 Court autonomy is sufficiently extreme in a number of states that even the different appellate courts contract for online legal research services independently.